Coverwatch

 A warehouse in southeast Florida carries hurricane and flood exposure that a warehouse in Columbus, Ohio does not.
 After Hurricanes Helene and Milton in 2024, carriers repriced commercial property coverage across coastal and Gulf states.
 If your 3PL (third-party logistics provider) sits in one of those zones, your property premium reflects it even if your business is headquartered elsewhere.
 Location alone can drive an ecommerce insurance premium increase for brands with physical inventory.

 Owning a warehouse vs. using a 3PL changes the coverage structure too.
-With a 3PL, their policy covers the building and their employees, but you still need inland marine or stock throughput coverage (policies that protect inventory stored off-site) for your goods in their facility.
+With a 3PL, their policy covers the building and their employees.
+You still need inland marine or stock throughput coverage (policies that protect inventory stored off-site) for your goods in their facility.
 With your own warehouse, you carry the property policy, the workers comp, and the premises liability.
-Workers comp premiums vary by state and scale with headcount.
-A brand that just hired its first five warehouse employees in California will see that cost at the next renewal.

 How much of my increase is just the 2026 market?